-(i) If the credit slip (manual or computerized) is for the transfer of a marker to the each marker(s), the total amount transferred, signature of table games supervisor releasing the instrument from the pit, and the signature of the cashier verifying receipt of the instrument at the cage; and slip(s) are only required for credit instruments transferred from the pit to the cage when a mass marker transfer form is not used.
+(i) If the credit slip (manual or computerized) is for the transfer of a marker to the cage at the time other than for a mass marker transfer, the slip and order for credit (if utilized) must also include the marker number(s), customer's name, amount of each marker(s), the total amount transferred, signature of table games supervisor releasing the instrument from the pit, and the signature of the cashier verifying receipt of the instrument at the cage; and

+(ii) A credit slip is not required when completing a mass marker transfer.
+Credit slip(s) are only required for credit instruments transferred from the pit to the cage when a mass marker transfer form is not used.